vidhij9/TraitorTrack/AWS_RDS_SETUP.md

    - Port: 5432
    - Source: **Custom** → `0.0.0.0/0` (allows all IPs - use with strong password)
    - OR: Specific Replit IPs if known
-   - Description: "TraceTrack Replit access"
+   - Description: "TraitorTrack Replit access"

 4. **Save rules**